 The changes the LHSAA made to the Power Ratings formula a few years back will have coaches and fans alike wondering why your calculations do not match GeauxPreps.

-The top reason for mismatches is calculating Opponents' Win points.
-Win Points are no longer just a straight up number of Wins by teams you have played.
+The top reason for mismatches is calculating the Opponent's Win points.
+Win Points are no longer just a straight-up number of Wins by teams you have played.
 Points are now based on the number of wins vs number of games played.
 This was done to make up for playing opponents who did not play a full 10-game schedule.

 See the summary below on how PR is calculated: